Our application policy

 - Where the application is from an independent or fee paying school, unless the application is to assist those who come from disadvantaged backgrounds

-- Where the application is from a local authority school, unless the application is to meet expenditure which is clearly outside of the scope of funding for which the State should be responsible
+- Where the application is from a local authority school, unless the application is to meet expenditure which is clearly outside of the scope of funding for which the State should be responsible.
+Additional factors such as opening up community engagement accompanied by higher than average levels of Pupil Premium and/ or SEND provision

 - Public bodies to carry out their statutory obligations